 Honestly, I did not care for the social media campaign aspect of this Season.
 And initially, I found it annoying and unnecessary addition to the show.
 However, as the season moved on, even I had to admit that it was a smart way to fight The Light and regain the people’s trust.

-As it is with every Season of Young Justice, Betrayals, Lies, and Secrets are inevitable (Especially with Batman).
+As it is with every Season of Young Justice, Betrayals, Lies, and Secrets are inevitable (Especially when Batman is involved).

-But while this approach had some significant successes, and place the superhero community in a better position, it was also not without sacrifice.
-Black Lightning said it best.
-“The ends do not justify the means.”
+But while this approach had some significant successes, and placed the superhero community in a better position, it was also not without sacrifice.
+Black Lightning said it best, “The ends do not justify the means.”

 When the Team and the League found out how Batman and his accomplices used and manipulated them, the fallout was intense.
 And several relationships felt the consequences, especially because this has happened before.

 However, this is the aspect of Young Justice I enjoy the most.
 The way the show cleverly uses various storylines to depict the impact of the good fight on the lives and personal relationships of our Heroes is fantastic.

 With each passing season, The Light Continues to impress.
 And by the end of season 3, The Light was satisfied.

 To no one’s surprise, the mysterious organization that controls almost every facet of society remains strong.
 And despite the best efforts of our Heroes, The Light’s Agenda remains unfazed.